mitchos/pyZscaler/docs/zscaler-sdk/zia/locations-api.markdown

 ---
 layout: default
-title: Locations
+title:  Locations API
 parent: ZIA
-nav_order: 3
 ---
 1. TOC
 {:toc}

 ---

-# Locations Overview
+# Zscaler ZIA Locations API

+## Overview

 Locations are used to identify the networks where traffic is coming from in your organisation.